 -

-Nola (1-2) took the loss Monday, allowing five runs on six hits and four walks over 4.1 innings against the Cubs.
-He struck out five.
+Nola did not factor into the decision Sunday against the White Sox, allowing five runs on six hits and four walks over 4.1 innings.
+He struck out four.

 ...
 See More ...
 See Less -